 In contrast, a stress test overloads a system in order to find the breaking point.

 Examining the Differences:

 A load test is a planned test to perform a specified number of requests to a system in order to test the functionality of the system under specific levels of simultaneous requests.
-A load test ensures that a web system is capable of handling an expected volume of traffic, and therefore is sometimes referred to as volume testing.
+A load test ensures that a web system can handle an expected volume of traffic, and therefore is sometimes referred to as volume testing.
 The goal of a load test is to prove that a system can handle the expected volume with minimal to acceptable performance degradation.
 The threshold of acceptable performance degradation must be defined by the testers as some value considered acceptable to the end user so that users will not bounce from the site.

 A stress test is a test designed to increase the number of simultaneous requests on a system past a point where performance is degraded, possibly even to the point of complete failure.
 Where a load test will peak out in the number of simultaneous users, a basic stress test will continue to increase load on the system until the resources are overloaded.
 This pushes the system to a state of potential failure to see how the system handles it and whether the system can perform a graceful recovery.